 After completing the oral comprehensive exam, doctoral students are required to be continuously enrolled each Fall and Spring semester until completion of the degree.
 Continuous enrollment for the post-comprehensive student is defined below.
 To properly understand this policy, please review each bullet-point carefully.

-***PLEASE NOTE***: Effective Spring 2017, summer enrollment is not required for post-comp doctoral students.
+***PLEASE NOTE***: Effective Spring 2017, summer enrollment is optional for post-comp doctoral students.
 Some exceptions apply.
 Please review the bulleted information below for further detail.

 - Post-comp doctoral students must initially enroll in a minimum of 6 hours each Fall and Spring semester.